wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

     `         <IS_HOME>/repository/conf/deployment.toml        ` file.

     !!!
 Note
-        If there is no such entries for `event.default_listener.xxx`, in `deployment.toml`, no need to configure the following.
+        You can skip this step if there are no entries for `event.default_listener.xxx`, in the `deployment.toml` file.

     ``` java